How to Audit Your Customer Feedback Stack in 2026 (Step-by-Step Guide)

 For each tool on your list, ask critical questions: Who actually uses it?
 How often?
 What specific decisions has it informed in the last quarter?

-Low utilization is a major red flag—according to a Zylo report, enterprises waste an average of $18 million on unused applications annually.
+Low utilization is a major red flag.
+According to Zylo's 2023 SaaS Management Index, enterprises waste an average of $18 million on unused applications annually.
 Low usage often signals a poor fit, lack of training, or redundancy with another tool.
 Don't assume that because you're paying for something, it's delivering value.

 Trace how data moves between your tools.
 Map out the entire flow to identify where manual exports, copy-pasting, or disconnected systems are breaking the chain of insight.